 What is your turnaround time?

-We aim to get you your film in a timely manner, but we are a small lab getting busier by the day.
+We are a small, but high-volume lab and aim to get you your film in a timely manner.
 For individual C41 35mm rolls we try to get your images uploaded within three business days after we receive them.
 Bulk orders, black and white, E6, and 120 all take longer, depending on our workload at that time.
 We do not process film on Sundays or holidays.

 How do I get my film to you?